JohnOkari/Damu-Sasa-Backend-Developer-Hackathon/README.md

 - **Admin Dashboard:** Admin users can view and manage all appointments, with the ability to mark them as fulfilled or missed.

 ## Getting Started
-#### Running a Rails Application from GitHub Locally

-To run a Rails application from GitHub locally, you can follow these general steps:

 1. **Clone the Repository**: Start by cloning the repository of the Rails application from GitHub.
 You can use the `git clone` command followed by the repository URL.
 For example:
    ```